zinzloun/THM_WriteUP/README.md

 From the above results we can infer that:
 - .30 host is the DC:  DC-SRV01.holo.live
 - .31: S-SRV01.holo.live
 - .32: S-SRV02.holo.live
 - .35 is probably a windows file server:  PC-FILESRV01.holo.live
 - .250 is *nix box having hosting SSH server and it seems not to be part of the domain.
-I willfocus on the domain's hosts.
+I focused on the domain's hosts.

 To spped up the interactions, we can create another ligolo tunnell to reach these hosts directly.
 Again I downloaded the agent from my attacker machine on the compromised server: